susanBuck/cs1graphics-helper/README.md

 # cs1graphicsHelper.py

-This script includes 3 helper functions which will make drawing on the Canvas easier.

 <img src='screenshot.png' alt='Screenshot of cs1graphicshelper'>

+This script includes 3 helper functions which will make drawing in cs1graphics easier:

-+ `drawReferencePoints(canvas)`: Marks the reference point of any objects on the canvas with a small orange circle; Layers have a small `x` inside the circle.
+1. `drawReferencePoints(canvas)`: Marks the reference point of any objects on the canvas with a small orange circle; Layers have a small `x` inside the circle.
-+ `drawGrid(canvas, dimension)`: Draws a labeled grid on the canvas to help pick your coordinate points. `dimension` indicates the spacing of the grid; defaults to 100.
+2. `drawGrid(canvas, dimension)`: Draws a labeled grid on the canvas to help pick coordinate points.
+Param `dimension` indicates the spacing of the grid; defaults to 100.
-+ `markClicks(canvas)`: Prints the coordinates of every mouse click; can slow things down, so toggle it on/off as needed.
+3. `markClicks(canvas)`: Prints the coordinates of every mouse click; can slow things down, so toggle it on/off as needed.

-## Demo

-Run `demo.py`

 ## Instructions

-[Download this zip](https://github.com/susanBuck/cs1graphics-helper/archive/master.zip), unzip it, and move the file `cs1graphics-helper.py` into your working folder.

-Then, on the top of your script, make sure you're importing this script in addition to cs1graphics:
+Put [cs1graphicsHelper.py](https://raw.githubusercontent.com/wellesleycs111/cs1graphicsHelper/master/cs1graphicsHelper.py) in your working folder, then import after cs1graphics.

 ```py
 from cs1graphics import *
 from cs1graphicsHelper import *
 ```

-Finally, at the __end__ of your script, invoke 1 or more of the helper functions on your canvas:
+At the __end__ of your script, invoke 1 or more of the helper functions on your canvas:

 ```py
 paper = Canvas(500, 500, 'yellow')